brisalchert/ai-text-classification/README.md

 The dataset used for training and validation can be found at the following link on Kaggle:
 * https://www.kaggle.com/datasets/shanegerami/ai-vs-human-text

-The dataset used for validation and feature engineering can be found at the following link on Science Direct:
+The dataset used for testing and feature engineering can be found at the following link on Science Direct:
 * https://www.sciencedirect.com/science/article/pii/S2352340924002117

 ---